Alerovere/CoastSat.Venice/README.md

 An example of how to run the software in a Jupyter Notebook is provided in [example_jupyter.ipynb](./example_jupyter.ipynb).

-If you prefer to use **Spyder** or other integrated development environments (IDEs), a Python script named [example.py](./example.py) is also included in the repository.
-If using **Spyder**, make sure that the Graphics Backend is set to **Automatic** and not **Inline** (as this mode doesn't allow to interact with the figures).
-To change this setting go under Preferences>IPython console>Graphics.

 <details>
 <summary><strong>How to run Jupyter Notebooks</strong></summary>
-To run a Jupyter Notebook, open the Miniforge prompt, activate your `coastsat` environment with `mamba activate coastsat`, and then run type `jupyter lab`.
+To run a Jupyter Notebook, open the Miniforge prompt, activate your `coastsatVenice` environment with `mamba activate coastsat`, and then run type `jupyter lab`.

 A web browser will open with the JupyterLab interface.
 Browse to the directory where you downloaded CoastSat and click on the file `example_jupyter.ipynb`.
 The notebook will open.
 A Jupyter Notebook combines formatted text and code.
 To run the code, place your cursor inside one of the code sections and click on the `run cell` button (or press `Shift` + `Enter`) and progress forward.